sohyunwriter/LangChain-OpenTutorial/docs/09-VectorStore/10-Weaviate.md

       'title': 'The Little Prince',
       'author': 'Antoine de Saint-Exupéry',
       'source': 'Original Text'},
      {'text': 'Over the past century, the thrill of flying has inspired some to perform remarkable feats of daring.
 For others, their desire to soar into the skies led to dramatic leaps in technology.
-For Antoine', 'order': 3,
+For Antoine de Saint-Exupéry, his love of aviation inspired stories, which have touched the hearts of millions', 'order': 3,
       'title': 'The Little Prince',
       'author': 'Antoine de Saint-Exupéry',
       'source': 'Original Text'},
-     {'text': 'in technology.
-For Antoine de Saint-Exupéry, his love of aviation inspired stories, which have touched the hearts of millions around the world.', 'order': 4,
+     {'text': 'have touched the hearts of millions around the world.', 'order': 4,
       'title': 'The Little Prince',
       'author': 'Antoine de Saint-Exupéry',
       'source': 'Original Text'},
      {'text': 'Born in 1900 in Lyons, France, young Antoine was filled with a passion for adventure.
 When he failed an entrance exam for the Naval Academy, his interest in aviation took hold.
-He joined the French', 'order': 5,
-      'title': 'The Little Prince',
-      'author': 'Antoine de Saint-Exupéry',
-      'source': 'Original Text'},
-     {'text': 'hold.
 He joined the French Army Air Force in 1921 where he first learned to fly a plane.
-Five years later, he would leave the military in order to begin flying air mail between remote settlements in', 'order': 6,
+Five years later, he would leave the', 'order': 5,
-      'title': 'The Little Prince',
-      'author': 'Antoine de Saint-Exupéry',
-      'source': 'Original Text'},
-     {'text': 'between remote settlements in the Sahara desert.', 'order': 7,
-      'title': 'The Little Prince',
-      'author': 'Antoine de Saint-Exupéry',
-      'source': 'Original Text'},
-     {'text': "For Saint-Exupéry, it was a grand adventure - one with dangers lurking at every corner.
-Flying his open cockpit biplane, Saint-Exupéry had to fight the desert's swirling sandstorms.
-Worse, still, he", 'order': 8,
-      'title': 'The Little Prince',
-      'author': 'Antoine de Saint-Exupéry',
-      'source': 'Original Text'},
-     {'text': "sandstorms.
-Worse, still, he ran the risk of being shot at by unfriendly tribesmen below.
-Saint-Exupéry couldn't have been more thrilled.
-Soaring across the Sahara inspired him to spend his nights", 'order': 9,
-      'title': 'The Little Prince',
-      'author': 'Antoine de Saint-Exupéry',
-      'source': 'Original Text'},
-     {'text': 'him to spend his nights writing about his love affair with flying.', 'order': 10,
       'title': 'The Little Prince',
       'author': 'Antoine de Saint-Exupéry',
       'source': 'Original Text'}]</pre>